 Before I start an interview with a candidate, I make small talk.
 I try my utmost to make them feel as comfortable as possible.
 As a recruiter, I completely understand how nerve-wracking an interview can be and I want you to be as comfortable as possible so you can portray the best version of yourself.
 But if you aren’t even willing to participate in that small talk, it makes it a little awkward.
 Learn to engage and make conversation with the person that is interviewing you.
 You may find that you get on well and this makes the interview process a whole lot less stressful.
 Companies are big on culture fit and they want to make sure they are bringing someone in that will fit with the culture of the company and not bring a bad or negative vibe.

 This is an absolute must.
 Know your CV, know your reasons for leaving a company and know your start dates and end dates.
 We don’t want to be going through your CV with you and you don’t even know what’s on it.
 This just gets irritating and the person interviewing you will just want to cut the interview short.

-I always recommend doing research on the company before your interview.
-Some employers will ask you if you have done research and some won’t, however, being prepared for those possible questions is key.
-You really don’t want to be left staring blankly at the employer, not being able to answer the questions because you didn’t take the time to do research.
+I always recommend researching the company before your interview.
+Some employers will ask you if you have done the research and some won’t, however, being prepared for those possible questions is key.
+You don’t want to be left staring blankly at the employer, not being able to answer the questions because you didn’t take the time to do research.
 Better to be prepared than not prepared.